- 2 cups cake flour*

 - 1 tablespoon vanilla extract

-- In a bowl large enough to hold all ingredients combine strawberry cream cheese and powdered sugar.
+- In a bowl large enough to hold all ingredients whisk water, egg yolks, oil, and vanilla extract.
+Whisk in dry sifted ingredients.